 - Security steps are taken to ensure that we have control over who comes into the setting so that no unauthorised person has unsupervised access to the children.

 - Steps are taken to ensure children are not photographed or filmed on video for any other purpose than to record their development or their participation in events organised by us.
 Parents sign a consent form and have access to records holding visual images of their child.
-Any images of children are held securely and in a locked filing cabinet when not in use.
 Staff do not use personal cameras or filming equipment to record images.

 - Personal mobile phones are not used where children are present.